jatlast/battleships/README.md

 Once connected to the database, your code should do the following:
-    (a)	Process (eg., display) multiple rows from a query result (b)	Have a multi-statement transaction, where all statements succeed and the transaction commits (c)	Have a multi-statement transaction, where the earlier statements succeed and the later statement fails.
+    (a)	Process (eg., display) multiple rows from a query result (b)	Have a multi-statement transaction, where all statements succeed and the transaction commits (c)	Have a multi-statement transaction, where the earlier statements succeed, and the later statement fails.
 In this case, the whole transaction must be rolled back.

 ## Preconceived Notions